 In coordination with the functions performed by the Compliance Officer, a Compliance Committee was formed to oversee and monitor the Compliance Program.
 The Compliance Committee works in turn with the County Board of Supervisors, as well as the Quality Improvement Committee, to review departmental procedures and to detect potential and actual violations.
-As an added component of compliance monitoring, the QIC periodically reports summary information to the Quality Leadership Committee.
+In addition, when there is a need for counsel, the Compliance Officer may contact County Counsel to seek assistance.